BASIC TERMS AND CONDITIONS

 1.4.
 The Psychologist requires the Patient to be truthful and work in the best interests of the agreement between the Psychologist and the Patient.

 1.5.
-The Patient agrees to provide the Psychologist with all pre-session written work such as questionnaires as appropriate within the requested timeframe 24 hours prior to the booked session.
+The Patient agrees to provide the Psychologist with all pre-session written work such as questionnaires (if applicable) as appropriate within the requested timeframe 24 hours prior to the booked session.

 1.6.
-Lateness: The Patient is paying for the agreed time with the Psychologist and at the agreed location.
+Lateness: The Patient is paying for the agreed time with the Psychologist and at the agreed location (physical or online).
 It is the Patient’s responsibility to attend the session on time.

 1.7.
-If the Patient arrives over 30 minutes late, no refund will be given in any circumstances.
+No refund will be given for any late arrival at the session under any circumstances.
 This includes emergency or unforeseen circumstances out of the Patient’s immediate control, as the seven-day cancellation policy will still apply.

 1.8.
 If the Patient arrives late, an extension of the agreed time or rescheduling the session will not be offered.